The Find-a-Spider Guide

 Click to enlarge

-Spider(s) with a very similar appearance: Araneus rotundulus and some other small araneid species that have a shield-like figure on the upper surface of the abdomen.
+Spider(s) with a very similar appearance: Some other small araneid species that have a shield-like figure on the upper surface of the abdomen.